gmvoit/just-the-docs/extensions/Cooling.md

   $$\frac {T} {PV} \frac {dS} {dt} ~=~ \frac {5} {2} \frac {1} {V} \frac {dV} {dt} + \frac {3} {2} \frac {1} {P} \frac {dP} {dt} ~=~ - \frac {3} {2} \frac {1} {t_{\rm cool}}$$
 which implies
   $$\frac {d} {dt} \ln (P V^{5/3} ) ~=~ - \frac {1} {t_{\rm cool}}$$
-The quantity $K = P \rho^{-5/3}$ in an atmospheric gas sample of mass $\rho V$ then does not change if $t_{\rm cool}$ is large, giving the gas a polytropic equation of state
+The quantity $K = P \rho^{-5/3}$ in an atmospheric gas sample of constant mass $\rho V$ then does not change if $t_{\rm cool}$ is large, giving the gas a polytropic equation of state
   $$P = K \rho^{\gamma}$$
 with $\gamma = 5/3$.

-Changes in the logarithm of the constant of proportionality $K$ in this equation of state are directly proportional to changes in the specific entropy $S / (nV)$:
+Changes in the logarithm of the constant of proportionality $K$ in this equation of state are directly proportional to changes in the specific entropy $S / (\rho V)$:
-  $$\Delta \ln K = \frac {2} {3} \frac {\Delta S} {k(nV)}$$
+  $$\Delta \ln K = \frac {2} {3} \frac {\Delta S} {k(\rho V)}$$
 The value of $K$ therefore specifies the *adiabat* of a sample of atmospheric gas.
-Uncompensated radiative cooling changes the adiabat of that sample according to the entropy equation
+Uncompensated radiative cooling changes the adiabat of that sample according to the entropy equation:
   $$\frac {d \ln K} {dt} = - \frac {1} {t_{\rm cool}}$$

 {: .note}
-In the scientific literature on galactic atmospheres, the quantity $K$ is often loosely called the "entropy" of atmospheric gas, when in fact it is logarithm of specific entropy.
-It is also specified using a variety of units that may seem to be incompatible with each other.
+In the scientific literature on galactic atmospheres, the quantity $K$ is often loosely called the "entropy" of atmospheric gas.
+It is in fact the *logarithm* of specific entropy and is specified using a variety of units that may seem to be incompatible with each other.
 However, the units of $K$ have no operational significance, because they correspond to a normalization factor that vanishes when differences in $\ln K$ are assessed.
 Only *changes* in $\ln K$ have physical meaning.
 One is therefore free to choose units for $K$ that reflect the observations used to measure it.

-## Homogeneous Cooling Flow
+## Homogeneous Cooling Flows

 Uncompensated cooling causes a galactic atmosphere to contract, resulting in a ***cooling flow*** with an inward mass flux